Rich Swann: Championship reign and pursuits (2021–2024)

+Fir$t Cla$$ (2024–present)

+On the March 14, episode of Impact, Swann attacked Joe Hendry and turned heel, aligning with AJ Francis with the duo dubbed as First Class.
+On April 20 at Rebellion, Swann defeated Hendry.
+At Under Siege, Swann defeated Jake Something.
+At Against All Odds, Swann lost to PCO. on the June 20 episode of TNA Impact!, Swann lost to Nic Nemeth.
+At Slammiversary, Swann lost to Kushida. on the August 9 episode of Xplosion, Fir$t Cla$$ (Swann and AJ Francis) defeated Rhino and Sami Callihan.

+On August 21, it was reported that TNA suspended Swann after his arrest for disorderly intoxication and entered into rehab.
+On April 14, 2025, It was reported that Swann had left TNA following the expiration of his contract with the promotion.
+During the July 25 tapings of iMPACT!, Swann made his return and rejoined Fir$t Cla$$.
+On October 12 at Bound for Glory, Swann competed in the 22-person Intergender Call Your Shot Gauntlet, being eliminated by fellow Fir$t Cla$$ member A. J. Francis.

 Professional wrestling style and persona

 Swann has formerly utilized a standing 450° splash as his finisher up to 2016, and currently uses a Phoenix splash from the middle or top rope.
 During his tenure in WWE, Swann had almost been given the name Silk Morris.

 Other media

 Swann made his first and only appearance as a playable character in the video game WWE 2K18.

 Personal life

 Swann married his girlfriend of five years, Vannarah Riggs, a fellow professional wrestler better known as Su Yung, in March 2017.
+On December 30, 2021, Riggs announced that she was pregnant with the couple's first child.
+Their son was born in February 2022.

+Legal issues

 On December 10, 2017, Swann was arrested in Gainesville, Florida on charges of battery and kidnapping/false imprisonment.
 The victim was identified as his wife.
 According to the arrest report, Swann and Riggs had gotten into an argument over Swann criticizing Riggs' performance at a show that night.
 When Riggs tried to get away from Swann, witnesses state that he grabbed her in a headlock and dragged her back into his car.
 Swann was released from Alachua County Jail later that same day and told to get in contact with court services.

 On January 25, 2018, all charges against Swann were dismissed, when a determination was made by prosecutors that there was "insufficient evidence" to move forward with the case.

-On December 30, 2021, Riggs announced that she was pregnant with the couple's first child.
-Their son was born in February 2022.
+On August 21, 2024, Swann was reported to be entering rehab following his second arrest for disorderly intoxication since 2022.
+This latest arrest is part of ongoing legal and personal challenges he has faced in recent years.